communityinclusion/communityinclusion.org/src/pages/about/mission.md

 To help realize this vision and mission, we value;

-_Being a <span class="underline b">CHAMPION</span>_ of children and adults with disabilities through advocacy and education.
+_Being a CHAMPION_ of children and adults with disabilities through advocacy and education.

-_Fostering <span class="underline b">COMPETENCIES</span>_ that promote the full potential for all.
+_Fostering COMPETENCIES_ that promote the full potential for all.

-_Engaging in <span class="underline b">COMMUNICATION</span>_ to advance knowledge across domains - education, employment, health care, community involvement, and quality of life - with and for children and adults with disabilities.
+_Engaging in COMMUNICATION_ to advance knowledge across domains - education, employment, health care, community involvement, and quality of life - with and for children and adults with disabilities.

-_Building <span class="underline b">CONFIDENCE</span>_ in children and adults with disabilities so they can realize self-driven goals.
+_Building CONFIDENCE_ in children and adults with disabilities so they can realize self-driven goals.

-_Affording <span class="underline b">CHOICES</span>_ for self-directed and well-informed decision-making, so that people of all abilities can shape their lives.
+_Affording CHOICES_ for self-directed and well-informed decision-making, so that people of all abilities can shape their lives.